nickyiliwang0000/h/projects/project-07.md

 * does NOT have **any** HTML or CSS in it (PSD only)
 * no recent grad has used (check the [past portfolio themes doc](https://docs.google.com/spreadsheets/d/1ZQqQnn-gSbyRlk_Au_MRoRsttsgy4BRdRnldnoclt6I/edit#gid=0))

-Submit your first, second, and third choice to Fatima by 1 p.m. on June 13th.
+Submit your first and second choices to Fatima by email (fatima@hackeryou.com) by 1 p.m. on June 13th.
 She is aiming to have everyone's approved by 6 p.m. on the same day.

 Once Fatima has approved your design, she'll update the past portfolio themes doc to reflect your choice.